randyhoffner/FEND-Proj-5/README.md

 ###Repository Contents

+The main branch of this repo contains a "source code" directory named src, which contains all files needed to run the project.
+The html, css, and main.js files in src are not minified, so that all code and commentary may be easily read.
+The "production code" directory, dist, contains the same code as src, but with html, css, and main.js files minified for faster loading.
+The html file was validated using the  w3.org html validator; the css file was validated to CSS Level 3 using the w3.org jigsaw validator; and main.js was validated using piliap.com/javascript-validator/.

-The gh-pages branch contains only the dist code files, and the project may be opened by browsing to http://randyhoffner.github.io/FEND-Proj-5 .
+The gh-pages branch contains only the dist code files, and the project may be opened by browsing to http://randyhoffner.github.io/FEND-Proj-4 .

 ###License